actengage/vue-interface/README.md

 So this boilerplate is a way to make all of *that* as painless as possible...

-### So why use this boilerplate of something else?
+### So why use this boilerplate instead of something else?

 There is obviously more than one way to skin a cat.
 This project is meant to be opinionated and meant to make decisions so that I don't have make them later.
 It